 2.3 Legal basis

 The legal basis for capturing and temporarily storing these data and log files is a weighing of legitimate interests as per Art.
 6, Paragraph 1, Point f of the General Data Protection Regulation of the European Union (GDPR).
-We have a legitimate interest in making our website available.
+Our legitimate interest is to make our website available..